Will AI Replace Lawyers? The Future of Legal AI

 Since we’ve now looked at the broader question, it’s time to break down the specific reasons AI won’t replace lawyers.

-There are just some jobs AI cannot and should not take over, and law falls squarely into that category.
+There are just some jobs AI cannot and should not take over, and the law falls squarely into that category.
 The practice of law is built on human expertise, professional conduct, and judgment shaped through years of education, real cases, and work with clients.

 Complex Reasoning and Judgment